 Receiving referrals solely from the local CE process to fill open spots in participating projects, housing programs, etc. The TX BoS CoC strongly recommends agencies that do not currently use HMIS consider using HMIS to make the referral process efficient, measurable, and less burdensome on providers.
 More information can be found on Texas Homeless Network’s website: HMIS Basics and HMIS Start Kit.

-Following the TX BoS CoC CE Data Guide including acknowledging referrals, using the region’s Housing Priority List to contact households that have been referred to their housing program, and updating a household’s active/ inactive status and/or outcome of a referral in HMIS or a comparable database in real-time or within 24 business hours.
+Following the TX BoS CoC CE Data Guide: including acknowledging referrals, using the region’s Housing Priority List to contact households that have been referred to their housing program, and updating a household’s active/ inactive status and/or outcome of a referral in HMIS or a comparable database in real-time or within 24 business hours.

 Designating at least one staff member to participate in CEPE meetings.